-It might surprise you that I've travelled the most while in University.
-I took advantage of every single funded academic opportunity to travel that I could: I did a semester abroad in Australia, a clinical placement in England, an internship in Tanzania, and fieldwork in Kenya.
-Earlier this year I moved to Tanzania to conduct my doctoral research project!
+How did I do it?
+I took advantage of every single funded academic opportunity to travel that I could.
+I did a semester abroad in Australia, a clinical placement in England, an internship in Tanzania, and fieldwork in Kenya.
+In early 2018 I moved to Tanzania for one year to conduct my doctoral research.

 As for my other adventures?
-I pay for my travels, just like anyone else…I work hard and save up money (TBH: I’ve done some pretty crazy things to afford travel).
+I pay for my travels, just like anyone else.
+I work hard and save up money, though to be honest I’ve done some pretty crazy things to afford travel.

-I wrote an entire post about how I afford to travel as a PhD student, which details the specific combination of strategies that have worked for me to travel to nearly 50 countries and 6 continents.
-I also wrote a post on how you can travel for FREE as a student.
+I also travel as a backpacker, which means I am budget conscious and take advantage of deals when possible.
+You may also want to read my post on about how I afforded to travel as a PhD student, which details the specific combination of strategies that worked for me to travel to 50+ countries and 6 continents on a budget.

 Why solo travel?

-Flash forward nearly 10 years and now my friends are buying houses, getting married and starting families of their own.
+Flash forward nearly 10 years and now most of my friends are getting married and starting families of their own.
 If I waited around for someone to travel with, I would have never travelled at all!

-Thank you for reading!
+Cheers and thank you for reading!

 For business inquiries, please contact me at email@example.com or see my work with me page.